Year End Sale: Get Upto 40% OFF on Live Training! Offer Ending in

-What is String in Java - Java String Types and Methods (With Examples)
+What is String in Java - Java String Methods & Type (Examples)

-What is String in Java - Java String Types and Methods (With Examples)
+What is String in Java - Java String Methods & Type (Examples)

 Beginner

 In Java, String does not identify as a datatype.
 It identifies as a class, a fundamental data type in Java.
-Any programmer can create a String by instantiating the String class that is situated in the package of java.lang.
+Any programmer can create a String by instantiating the String class situated in Java. lang package.
 The Java string methods assist in generating some methods and construction for creating, manipulating, and searching a String.
 The objects of string functions in Java are immutable.

 Read More - Top 50 Java Interview Questions For Freshers